 How to Calculate using Calculator?

-It refers to the earnings of an entity prior to meeting interest and tax obligations.
-Since we are calculating returns for all the capital providers in common, the formula takes into account such earnings that are available for all the capital providers.
-Hence, EBIT is that portion of earnings or profits from which at first go the debt holders receive their interest.
+EBIT – It refers to the earnings of an entity prior to meeting interest and tax obligations.
+Since we are calculating returns for all the capital providers in common, the formula considers such earnings that are available for all the capital providers.
+Hence, EBIT is that portion of earnings or profits from which, at first go, the debt holders receive their interest.
 And, after paying taxes from the leftover earnings, preference shareholders receive their dividends.
-Further at the end, equity shareholders receive their Dividends.
+Further, in the end, equity shareholders receive their Dividends.

 Also, the denominator consists of all the capital invested in a business, so to maintain parity between numerator and denominator, we consider EBIT in the formula, which excludes interest payouts.

-Capital employed means the total capital that a company invests in its business to continue its operations.
+Capital Employed – Capital employed means the total capital that a company invests in its business to continue its operations.
 It includes funds raised for a period of more than one year.
 Therefore, current liabilities are not a part of it.
-It is a sum total of the company’s share capital plus reserves and surplus plus long-term borrowings less preliminary expenses if any.
+It is a sum total of the company’s share capital plus reserves and surplus plus long-term borrowings less preliminary expenses, if any.